Tag: crypto market

 Investor Takeaway

 This is not a gambler’s rally — it’s a structural accumulation phase.
 Whales are consolidating supply, draining exchanges, and positioning for long‑term scarcity.
-Retail fear is being converted into whale dominance, setting the stage for sustained price support above $74,000.
+Retail fear is being converted into whale dominance.

 • How the $800 B Tech Sell-Off Cautions Bitcoin’s Long-Term Holders